GregLivin/GregLivin/README.md

 # 🤖 GregLivin | Robotics & AI Engineer

 Hi, I’m **Greg** — a student passionate about building intelligent robotic systems for **land, sea, air, and space**.
-I focus on integrating **AI, automation, and robotics** to develop smart systems for healthcare, aerospace, defense, and industrial applications, while pursuing my degree in **Mechanical Engineering Technology**.
+I focus on integrating AI, automation, and robotics to design and develop smart systems for healthcare, aerospace, defense, and industrial applications, while pursuing my degree in Artificial Intelligence & Mechatronics Engineering Technology.

 ---